FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 === Continuous signals
-A continuous signal written $x(t)$ also called an analog signal is a function defined for all values of time (possibly in an interval).
-For example, the fluctuations in the current produced by a coil in an electromagnetic microphone is an continuous signal.
-Such signals can take any value in a continuous range. #ref(<fig-continuous-signal-a>) shows an example of a continuous signal.
+A continuous signal, written $x(t)$ and also called an analog signal, is a function defined for all values of time (possibly in an interval).
+For example, the fluctuations in the current produced by a coil in an electromagnetic microphone form a continuous signal.
+Such signals can take any value in a continuous range. #ref(<fig-continuous-signal-a>) shows an example.

 #margin-note[
   //#figure(